March 10: Untarnished

 From NewNorth Gallery to MAGNET

 Michael started New North Gallery in about 2010 with fellow Photographer David Johns until Johns’ departure when it was renamed Photonet Gallery, a photographic gallery and fine art printing business in Fairfield, Victoria.
+The Darebin Leader when it closed, noted that “For 10 years Michael and Susanne Silver have brought works from many of Australia’s best photographers to their gallery in Fairfield, including exhibitions from acclaimed press photographers such as Bruce Postle and John Casamento.

-The operation later relocated, first to Level 2 in the 2015 redevelopment of 640 Bourke Street near Southern Cross Station, where it was renamed MAGNET, before moving to Docklands in 2017, in the Docklands Arts Collective, an initiative of Renew Australia.
-It later converted to an ongoing lease agreement with the property owner, its address being SC G19 Wharf Street, Docklands.
+The operation later relocated, first to Level 2 in the 2015 redevelopment of 640 Bourke Street near Southern Cross Station, where it was renamed MAGNET, before opening up in November 2017 a second location at The District Docklands where it other galleries such as Dark Horse Experiment in The District’s new Docklands Arts Collective, an initiative of Renew Australia, soon relocating completely.

 The permanent collection